 US continues to support UN efforts for Cyprus settlement

-Nations effort to find a just and lasting settlement to the Cyprus problem", US
+United Nations effort to find a just and lasting settlement to the Cyprus

-President George Bush stresses in his letter attached to his report on the
+problem, US President George Bush stressed in his report on the Cyprus

-He points out that ''as in the past reporting periods, Special Cyprus Coordinator Thomas Weston provided diplomatic support to the process.''
+He pointed out that as in past reporting periods, State Department's Special Cyprus Coordinator Thomas Weston and US Ambassador to Cyprus Donald Bandler provided diplomatic support to the process.